hamaryuginh/HamaryuginhMandrillBundle/README.md

 Add configuration to config.yml.

-Log in to Mandrill and go to "Settings" -> "SMTP and API Credentials".
+Log in to Mandrill and go to "Settings" -> "SMTP & API Info".
 Create an API Key and use it in your Symfony2 Configuration.

 ```yaml
 # config.yml